 Assessing a penalty: overview

-A penalty will be assessed by a Customer Relationship Manager (CRM), the Mid-sized Business Customer Engagement Team (CET) or a Caseworker.
+A penalty will be assessed by a Customer Compliance Manager (CCM), the Mid-sized Business Customer Engagement Team (CET) or a Caseworker.

 - be addressed to the person on whom the penalty is chargeable